grantwinney/blog/content/posts/why-do-i-need-to-install-an-extension-just-to-copy-paste/index.md

 ### Google

 [Google's](https://chrome.google.com/webstore/detail/google-docs-offline/ghbmnnjooekpmoecnnnilnnbdlolhkhi) is bundled with a bunch of other functionality, as I mentioned earlier.
 They request the clipboardRead permission too, but in a funny way.
-First, they request access to unlimited storage, alarms, etc., for a series of sites. _(Unrelated but ironic, they're still targeting MV2 despite_ [_pushing for MV3_](https://grantwinney.com/what-is-manifest-v3-and-why-is-google-pestering-me/) _from everyone else for months.
-Good thing_ [_they keep delaying it_](https://grantwinney.com/twil-vol-2/#google-puts-the-brakes-on-mv3-again)_.)_
+First, they request access to unlimited storage, alarms, etc., for a series of sites:

 ```json
 "externally_connectable": {